aaron-z-chiu/aaron-z-chiu.github.io/_research/JXYang.md

 location: "Macau S.A.R."
 ---

-PF_CFD Team is led by Prof. Junxiang Yang, which aims to develop high-performance mathematical models and computational algorithms in science and engineering.
+The PF_CFD Team is led by Prof. Junxiang Yang, an assistant professor at M.U.S.T.
+The team aims to develop high-performance mathematical models and computational algorithms in science and engineering.

 Here, Qiu has been participating in 2 research projects, his researches are mainly focused on **Biological Modeling & Simulation** and **Phase-field Method**.